shrivastava-ashish/30-days-js-challenge/Day-03/README.md

 ---

-# Day 02 - To Do App
+# Day 03 - Rock, Paper and Scissors

-A simple and responsive **Todo App** built using **HTML, CSS, and JavaScript**.
+A fun and interactive **Rock, Paper, Scissors game** built using **HTML, CSS, and JavaScript**.
-This app allows users to add, mark as complete, and delete tasks easily.
+Play against the computer and see if you can win!

 ---

 ## 🚀 Features
-- Add new tasks
+- Choose **Rock, Paper, or Scissors**
-- Mark tasks as **completed**
+- Computer randomly selects its move
-- Delete tasks
+- Instant result display: **Win, Lose, or Draw**
-- Data persistence with **local storage**
+- Score tracking for player and computer
-- Responsive and clean UI
+- Responsive and simple UI

 ---